kfodex01/dsi-coding-challenge/README.md

 }
 ```

 Again: How you handle cities _not_ in the dataset is up to you.
-How you handle requests to the collection `cities` is up to you.
+How you handle requests to the bare collection `cities` is up to you.

 ### Part Two - Getting Fuzzy